 The LeMieux Center for Public Policy at Palm Beach Atlantic University hosts an evening with Michele Assad, former undercover officer in the U.S. Central Intelligence Agency’s Directorate of Operations.
 Assad will be speaking about her new book "Breaking Cover".

-The free presentation will be held in the Lassiter Rotunda in the Warren Library on March 1, 2018 at 7 p.m.
+The free presentation will be held in the DeSantis Family Chapel on March 1, 2018 at 6 p.m.

 Michele Rigby Assad joined the Central Intelligence Agency in January 2002 and spent a decade working as an undercover intelligence officer in the Directorate of Operations.
 Specializing in counterterrorism and counterintelligence, Michele worked in Iraq and other secret Middle Eastern locations.
 Michele is now a public speaker, security consultant, and trainer.
 She holds a master’s degree from Georgetown University’s School of Foreign Service and a political science degree from Palm Beach Atlantic University.
 Michele lives in Central Florida.
 For additional background, please see www.michelerigbyassad.com